y-sunflower/morethemes/docs/contributing.md

 ### Add a new theme

-- In `morethemes/morethemes/themes/`, create a new python file named `sunglasses.py`.
-It should looks like this:
+- In `morethemes/morethemes/themes.py`, add a new theme that looks like this:

 ```python
 sunglasses_theme = {